These 15 arm exercises for stroke patients can help improve strength and mobility in your affected arm and hand.

 5. Circle Movement

-Place a water bottle on top of a table.
-Then, lace your fingers together and wrap both hands around a water bottle.
+For this upper extremity exercise, lace your fingers together and wrap both hands around the water bottle.

 6. Cane Leaning